 Coining dies can be made in cad-cam for cost savings in the simpler designs, or by creating a 3d computer model and cut in the cnc machine.
 For the better, portrait-like designs the best way is to sculpt a clay model, then either scan and cut in the CNC or by traditional method.

 We now have two options, the traditional way is sculpt a clay model at nine inches in diameter and cast it in epoxy resin.
-Then we use the finest machine available to reduce the size and cut the die into steel. (the same reducing machine that the U.S. Mint uses).
+Then we use the finest machine available to reduce the size and cut the die into steel.
+A Janvier, (the same reducing machine that the U.S. Mint used for 100 years).

 The second option is to sculpt a smaller model at considerable savings and three dimensionally scan into the computer, then cut the die on the cnc machine.
 Surfaces can be created and imported as stl files.